BenLangmead/bowtie2/MANUAL.markdown

 [`-p`/`--threads`]: #bowtie2-options-p
 [`-p`]: #bowtie2-options-p

-    -p/--threads <int>
+    -p/--threads NTHREADS

 </td><td>

-Launch `<int>` parallel search threads (default: 1).
+Launch `NTHREADS` parallel search threads (default: 1).
 Threads will run on separate processors/cores and synchronize when parsing reads and outputting alignments.
-Searching for alignments is highly parallel, and speedup is fairly close to linear.
+Searching for alignments is highly parallel, and speedup is close to linear.
+Increasing `-p` increases Bowtie 2's memory footprint.
+E.g. when aligning to a human genome index, increasing `-p` from 1 to 8 increases the memory footprint by a few hundred megabytes.
 This option is only available if `bowtie` is linked with the `pthreads` library (i.e. if `BOWTIE_PTHREADS=0` is not specified at build time).

 </td></tr>
 <tr><td id="bowtie2-options-mm">